rabbitmq/rabbitmq-web-dispatch/README.md

 # RabbitMQ Web Dispatch

+## This was migrated to https://github.com/rabbitmq/rabbitmq-server

+This repository has been moved to the main unified RabbitMQ "monorepo", including all open issues.
+You can find the source under [/deps/rabbitmq_web_dispatch](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_web_dispatch).
+All issues have been transferred.

+## Introduction

 rabbitmq-web-dispatch is a thin veneer around Cowboy that provides the ability for multiple applications to co-exist on Cowboy listeners.
 Applications can register static document roots or dynamic